yuri-gilferreira/scala-portfolio/README.md

 ```

 ### Install Dependencies

+#### Java
+Scala and sbt run on the Java Virtual Machine (JVM), so you'll need Java installed:
+- You can download Java from [Oracle's Java Downloads](https://www.oracle.com/java/technologies/javase-downloads.html) or use an open-source alternative like [AdoptOpenJDK](https://adoptopenjdk.net/).
+- Set the `JAVA_HOME` environment variable to your Java installation directory.
+- Verify your installation by running `java -version` in the command line.

 #### Scala Backend
 Ensure you have Scala and sbt installed.
 If not, follow the instructions here: